 For further flexibility, take time to apply for a short-term payment plan or long-term installment agreement with the IRS to spread your balance out over time with a lower monthly payment.

 If you decide to use a payment plan, complete the application today.
-You can apply for a plan online and receive immediate notification of whether you’ve been approved.
+You can apply for a plan online and receive an immediate notification of whether you’ve been approved.

 What To Do If You Expect a Refund